kliem/PyKPartiteKClique/README.md

   they need).

-  In particular, the graphs in `sample_graphs/` behave somewhat like this.
+  In particular, the graphs in `sample_graphs/` behave somewhat like
+  this:
+  Vertices in smaller parts have more neighbors than vertices in larger parts.
   There are more than 14 million of those that we would like to check.
 This is feasible with `kpkc` and appears infeasible with the other implementations.